chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_manage_settings.rst

      - Use to enable the ``opscode-manage-webapp`` service.
 Default value: ``true``.
    * - ``services['opscode-manage-worker'].enable``
      - Use to enable the ``opscode-manage-worker`` service.
 Default value: ``true``.
+   * - ``session_timeout``
+     - The amount of time (in minutes) to wait before timing out.
+When not set, a browser session will not have a timed expiration and will expire when the browser session ends, quits, or when the computer restarts.
    * - ``support_email_address``
      - The email address used to send feedback.
 Default value: ``support@chef.io``.
    * - ``support_site_url``